h3abionet/h3aphenstds/Cancer Toolkit v2.0/README.md

 ## Description

 The Cancer toolkit is an add-on toolkit, which can be used in conjunction with the H3Africa Core Phenotypes toolkit in order to collect essential phenotypes associated with Cancer-related research, including: Cancer Prognosis & Treatment History, Cancer Screenings and Cancer Family History.
-The following document establishes guidelines (particularly applicable in Africa) on how to use the toolkit and collect detailed, relevant and harmonized phenotype and exposure data for research.

 ## Phenotypes